Rio 2016 Volunteer Overview

 In addition to that, if you know me at all or even a little, you’ll know I will take any chance to ram the edges of the city.

 Rio de Janeiro is such a beautiful city.
 One that is filled with character, friendly people, mountain peaks, more peaks and delicious Caipirinhas (local Brazilian drink).
 Being a ‘tourist’ on my days-off and free time, time was a must.

 An all around Rio 2016 experience wouldn’t be complete if you didn’t get the chance to visit the other Olympic venues.
-Each venues had a different setting, a different atmosphere so I was happy to have been able to visit them all.
+Each venue had a different setting, a different atmosphere, so I was happy to have been able to visit them all.

 Rio 2016, was my first but definitely won’t be my last.
 I had such a good time.
 The experience was timeless and I was happy to have been there for the entire 16 days of games to offer the help needed.

 This didn’t come easy.
 It was a 2-year process that was worth every hour.